uikit/uikit-site/docs/pages/position.md

 ## Large modifier

-To apply a large margin to positioned elements, add the `.uk-position-medium` class.
+To apply a large margin to positioned elements, add the `.uk-position-large` class.

 ```html
 <div class="uk-position-large uk-position-center"></div>